Chandigarh – The City Beautiful

 STD Code : (91) – 172

 Chandigarh enjoys an extreme climate with hot summers (March to June) and chilly winters (November to February).
 The monsoon season, though pleasant in the evenings, is humid during the daytime.
-The best time to visit Chandigarh is the period between mid August and November, when the weather is neither too hot nor too cold.
-By the end of August monsoon is almost over and temperature is mild summer with morning and evening getting colder, this is best time to visit the beautifull city gardens.
+The best time to visit Chandigarh is the period between mid-August and November when the weather is neither too hot nor too cold.
+By the end of August monsoon is almost over and the temperature is mild summer with morning and evening getting colder, this is the best time to visit the beautiful city gardens.

 Religious Places in Chandigarh